 You’ll have a limited time to register your vehicle once you move to a new state.
 The timeline for most states is 30 days, but some states allow more time than that (such as New Jersey).
 On the other hand, several states allow fewer than 30 days to register a vehicle (such as Michigan).

 Hit the Road with Everything You Need: Packing the car for road trips

 The registration office will either provide you with new state plates or with temporary plates while your new license plates are processed and sent to you.
-Once your new plates arrive, you should mail the old license plates to the DMV or BMW office of the state you moved from.
+Once your new plates arrive, you should mail the old license plates to the DMV office of the state you moved from.

 Registering your vehicle in a new state can seem like quite the daunting task at first.
 However, if you follow the steps laid out for you, you’ll be ready to hit the roads in your new home state in no time at all.

 Zachary Berry currently resides in the Dayton, Ohio area.
 However, he enjoys traveling from place to place, as he was born in Oklahoma City and has also lived in Albuquerque and Orlando (such is the life of a military brat).
 Zachary graduated from Ohio University with a major in Strategic Communication, which is fancy talk for advertising and public relations.
 Beginning his career at The News Wheel as a lowly intern, he was able to climb his way to the top, eventually claiming his place within the last cubicle on the left.
 Other jobs that Zachary has held include driving around a safari truck at Disney’s Animal Kingdom.
 When he’s not putting his nose to the grindstone, Zachary enjoys watching and critiquing movies and television.
 See more articles by Zachary.